lord-kyron/terraform-provider-phpipam/docs/index.md

   supplied via the `PHPIPAM_USER_NAME` variable.
 - `insecure` - Set to true to not validate the HTTPS certificate chain.
    Optional parameter, can be used only with HTTPS connections
-- `nest_custom_fields` - Set to true if your PHPIPAM application has the nested custom fields feature enabled. ptional parameter, currently only affects subnet resources.
+- `nest_custom_fields` - Set to true if the API application has this feature enabled.
+Currently, this allows the provider to only make one API call when creating subnets, instead of two.

 ### Resource importing